Non-fixation for Biased Activated Random Walks: A sufficient condition for non-fixation

-Since red topplings do not change the total number $\eta^{(B)}(\Z^d)$ of blue particles, and blue topplings may only conserve or decrease that number, we deduce that $M_U^T=\eta^{(B)}_0(\Z^d)-\eta^{(B)}_T(\Z^d)$ is non-decreasing in $T$ and in the initial condition of red particles, which gives the second part of~\eqref{eq:mono_MT}.
+Since red topplings do not change the total number $\eta^{(B)}(\Z^d)$ of blue particles, and blue topplings may only conserve or decrease that number, we deduce that $M_U^T=\eta^{(B)}_0(\Z^d)-\eta^{(B)}_T(\Z^d)$ cannot decrease when switching from the restricted process to the process started from $V$, which gives~\eqref{eq:mono_MT}. \end{proof}